The 15 best movie bully takedowns

 5. Carrie (1976)

 Another Stephen King title well-placed on this list, Carrie is a heightened allegory for bullying and the insensitive ways teens can treat one another.
-Chris Hargensen (Nancy Allen) and Billy Nolan (John Travolta) are the cruel bullies who set this story — and its insanely violent, prom-set climax — in motion.
-Watch when Carrie (Sissy Spacek) finally delivers them to their fates.
+Chris Hargensen (Nancy Allen) and Billy Nolan (John Travolta) are the cruel bullies who set this story — and its violent, prom-set climax — in motion.
+Watch as Carrie (Sissy Spacek) finally delivers them to their fates.

 4. Mean Girls (2004)